-Atlantic salmons catches (IAS) - Selune Observatory
+Atlantic salmons catches - Selune Observatory

 The opening of the dams should impact the functioning of Atlantic salmon populations migrating up the Sélune River and its tributaries.
 Restoring the river's ecological continuity will alter population flows by allowing amphihaline sea trout to migrate further upstream and native trout to move downstream and upstream of the dams.
 The trout population is monitored at a network of stations covering the entire Sélune basin using an abundance index, which is carried out every two years before 2021 and every year since then.

 Field campaigns comply with the fishing protocol developed by INRAE and OFB.
 The aim of this method is to estimate the abundance of juvenile Atlantic salmon (Salmo salar) at a station (or sector).
 This protocol targets juveniles of the year (aged 0+) whose abundance reflects the renewal of generations within the population (or recruitment) and survival after the embryonic development phases under gravel and the first months of life in the open environment.
-Field campaigns are carried out by INRAE and the Manche d'Ille-et-Vilaine Federation for Fishing and the Protection of the Aquatic Environment (FDAPPMA50 and FDAPPMA35).
+Field campaigns are carried out by INRAE and the Manche d'Ille-et-Vilaine Federation for Fishing and the Protection of the Aquatic Environment (FDAPPMA50 and FDAAPPMA35).

 Simple